Skip to main content

 Crop report

-Iowa farmers had 4.7 days suitable for fieldwork during the week ending June 8, 2025, according to the USDA, National Agricultural Statistics Service.
-Field activities included cutting hay and spraying crops.
+Dry conditions allowed 6.2 days suitable for fieldwork during the week ending September 28, 2025, according to the USDA, National Agricultural Statistics Service.
+The warm temperatures also quickly advanced crop maturity.
+Fieldwork included harvesting corn and soybeans.

 Weather summary